mitre/mongodb-enterprise-advanced-4-stig-baseline/README.md

 The JSON InSpec results file may also be loaded into a **[full heimdall server](https://github.com/mitre/heimdall)**, allowing for additional functionality such as to store and compare multiple profile runs.

+## Notes

+Once the InSpec has finished running clean up any test users, roles, and databases that were created during the validation process.

+To automatically clean up these artifacts, run the file located [here](https://github.com/mitre/mongodb-enterprise-advanced-4-stig-baseline-hardening/blob/main/spec/scripts/cleanup_manual.sh).

+This script will remove all the databases, users, and roles that were generated during testing.

+- **Databases**:
+  - `products`

+- **Users**:
+  - `test.myTester`
+  - `products.myRoleTestUser`

+- **Roles**:
+  - `products.myTestRole`

+For a complete list of potential users and roles created, look at the [`inspec.yml`](https://github.com/mitre/mongodb-enterprise-advanced-4-stig-baseline/blob/main/inspec.yml).

 ## Authors

 - Sean Chacon Cai - [seanlongcc](https://github.com/seanlongcc)